paritytech/polkadot/roadmap/implementors-guide/guide.md

 If the candidate was not made available on another fork of the relay chain, the availability process will time out and the disputing validator will be slashed on this fork.
 The escalation used by the validator(s) can be replayed onto other forks to lead the wrongly-escalating validator(s) to be slashed on all other forks as well.
 We assume that the adversary cannot censor validators from seeing any particular forks indefinitely [TODO: set the availability timeout for this accordingly - unlike in the inclusion pipeline we are slashing for unavailability here!]

 If the availability process passes, the remote dispute is ready to be included on this chain.
 As with the local dispute, validators self-select based on a VRF.
 Given that a remote dispute is likely to be replayed across multiple forks, it is important to choose a VRF in a way that all forks processing the remote dispute will have the same one.
-Choosing the VRF is important as it should not allow an adversary to have control over who will be selected as a secondary checker.
+Choosing the VRF is important as it should not allow an adversary to have control over who will be selected as a secondary approval checker.

 Some choices for VRF:
   - Session-start VRF? xor candidate hash?